 The idea of volunteer service programs abroad was born in the early 60’s with programs like Volunteer Service Overseas and The U.S. Peace Corps.
 Since then, volunteer travel has expanded and transformed with the emergence of a more interconnected global community.
 Operation Groundswell (OG) is on the cutting edge of this industry, offering a genuine and ethical travel experience.
 They strive to cultivate consciousness while providing real services that directly benefit the communities they work with around the globe.
+Tourism with a Conscience.
+Backpacking with a Purpose – now that sounds fun!

 David Berkal started the company with Jonah Brotman in 2006 when they became disillusioned with the expensive volunteer tourism programs available.
 They set out to create not only an alternative service, but to introduce a socially conscious business plan that personifies 21st century thinking.